jonassiewertsen/statamic-external-link/README.md

 # Link Fieldtype for Statamic

-This is a simple Fieldtype, created to handle links.
+This is a simple Fieldtype for Statamic 3, created to handle links.

 ![Link Fieldtype](link_fieldtype.png "Link Fieldtype")